ipython/ipython/docs/source/coredev/index.rst

 Old Documentation
 =================

-Out of date documentation is still available and have been kept for archival reason.
+Out of date documentation is still available and have been kept for archival purposes.

-Developers working on core IPython should also consult the `developer information <https://github.com/ipython/ipython/wiki/Dev:-Index>`_ on the IPython GitHub wiki.
+Developers working on IPython should also consult the `developer information <https://github.com/ipython/ipython/wiki/Dev:-Index>`_ on the IPython GitHub wiki.